-35. APPOINTMENT OF CONSULTANTS
+37. APPOINTMENT OF CONSULTANTS

-The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made.

-Consultancy services must be procured through competitive bids if

-- a) the value of the contract exceeds R300 000 (VAT included); or - b) the duration period of the contract exceeds one year. - In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - - a) all consultancy services provided to an organ of state in the last five years; and - b) any similar consultancy services provided to an organ of state in the last five years.
+- 37.1.
+The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - 37.2.
+Consultancy services must be procured through competitive bids if - a) the value of the contract exceeds R200 000 (VAT included); or - b) the duration period of the contract exceeds one year. - 37.3.
+In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - - all consultancy services provided to an organ of state in the last five years; and - b) any similar consultancy services provided to an organ of state in the last five years. - 37.4.
 The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.

-36. DEVIATION FROM, AND RATIFICATION OF MINOR BREACHES OF, PROCUREMENT PROCESSES
+38. DEVIATION FROM, AND RATIFICATION OF MINOR BREACHES OF, PROCUREMENT PROCESSES

-The accounting officer may -

-- a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only - (i) in an emergency; - (ii) if such goods or services are produced or available from a single provider only; - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature.
+- 38.1.
+The accounting officer may - - a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only - - (i) in an emergency; - (ii) if such goods or services are produced or available from a single provider only; - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and

-The accounting officer must record the reasons for any deviations in terms of subparagraphs (1)(a) and (b) of this policy and report them to the next meeting of the council and include as a note to the annual financial statements.

-Subparagraph (2) does not apply to the procurement of goods and services contemplated in paragraph 12 (2) of this policy.

-Management of expansion or variation of orders against the original contract

-- (i) Contracts may be expanded or varied by not more than 20% for construction related goods, services and /or infrastructure projects and 15% for all other goods and/or services of the original value of the contract.
+- b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature. - 38.2.
+The accounting officer must record the reasons for any deviations in terms of subparagraphs (1)(a) and (b) of this policy and report them to the next meeting of the council and include as a note to the annual financial statements. - 38.3.
+Subparagraph (2) does not apply to the procurement of goods and services contemplated in paragraph 12 (2) of this policy. - 38.4.
+Management of expansion or variation of orders against the original contract - (i) Contracts may be expanded or varied by not more than 20% for construction related goods, services and /or infrastructure projects and 15% for all other goods and/or services of the original value of the contract.
 Furthermore, anything beyond the above mentioned thresholds must be reported to council.
 Any expansion or variation in excess of these thresholds must be dealt with in terms of the provisions of Section 116 (3) of the MFMA which will be regarded as an amendment of the contract. - (ii) The contents of this paragraph are not applicable to transversal contracts, facilitated by the relevant treasuries on behalf of municipalities and specific term contracts.
 The latter refers to orders placed as and when commodities are required and at the time of awarding contracts, the required quantities were unknown.

-37. UNSOLICITED BIDS
+39. UNSOLICITED BIDS

-In accordance with section 113 of the Act there is no obligation toconsider unsolicited bids received outside a normal bidding process.

-The accounting officer may decide in terms of section 113(2) of the Act to consider an unsolicited bid, only ifto be sound by the accounting officer.

-- a) the product or service offered in terms of the bid is a demonstrably or proven unique innovative concept; - the product or service will be exceptionally beneficial to, or have exceptional cost advantages; - the person who made the bid is the sole provider of the product or service; and - d) the reasons for not going through the normal bidding processes are found
+- 39.1.
+In accordance with section 113 of the Act there is no obligation toconsider unsolicited bids received outside a normal bidding process. - 39.2.
+The accounting officer may decide in terms of section 113(2) of the Act to consider an unsolicited bid, only if- - a) the product or service offered in terms of the bid is a demonstrably or proven unique innovative concept; - b) the product or service will be exceptionally beneficial to, or have exceptional cost advantages;